CLAS-205/au24-site/docs/textbook/unit2/lesson9-ancient-chemistry/index.md

 1. Metallurgy, paints, dyes, and glassmaking were among the earliest expressions of chemistry in ancient civilizations.
 Look up one of these practices from an ancient civilization *outside* the Mediterranean (e.g., the Americas, Australia, Africa, Asia) and describe how it demonstrates this civilization's understanding of chemical processes.
 2. Empedocles believed that there were four elements: fire, air, earth, and water.
 Where else have you seen the four classical elements in the modern day (e.g., in popular media or modern philosophy)?
 3. The word *atom* comes from the Greek word for uncuttable.
 Is this an appropriate name, given what we know now about subatomic structures?
 Why or why not?
+4. In what ways was Islamic alchemy similar and different from Ancient Greek and Roman alchemy?
+In what ways was Islamic alchemy similar and different from early European chemistry?